Poor Old Bitcoin: From Crypto-Rags to Crypto-Riches… And Back Again

 You don’t believe us?
 Please, be our guest.

 We’ve written articles on bitcoin and blockchain technology ever since 2012, long before our several website redesigns.
-We asked United Kingdom to take note before it was fancy to, and we explored how blockchain technology can become part of everyday life, whether by being implemented in supply chains, communications or AI.
+We asked Ireland to take note before it was fancy to, and we explored how blockchain technology can become part of everyday life, whether by being implemented in supply chains, communications or AI.

 It’s safe to say that you can trust us.
 We know a lot about bitcoin, and, yes, that means we’re not interested in bitcoin merely superficially (read: as money), but much more profoundly (read: cryptography, blockchain, hash, timestamps, ledgers, etc.)